Dima-salang/athena-lms/to-do.md

 - teacher management in the admin - DONE
 - student management in the admin - DONE
 - implement timer in the frontend - DONE
-- validate editing and creation of the test for the teacher
-    - verify whether a specific teacher assignment exists for that subject and section

 NOVEMBER 29, 2025
 - solve the issue of 404 in getting tests for the student dashboard - DONE